Welcome to today's edition of the Rush 24-7 podcast.

 Because I think they probably watched as well.

-And then how many pundits and columnists and liberal bloggers and socialists out there that there are, because they uh must have watched as well.
+And then how many pundits and columnists and liberal bloggers and socialists out there that there are, because they must have watched as well.

-Uh so if we could find the number of people that uh work at MSNBC, the number of people in the NBC newsroom, the total number of pundits, socialists, columnists, and liberal bloggers that watch this thing, we subtract that number from the least watched debate so far.
+So if we could find the number of people that work at MSNBC, the number of people in the NBC newsroom, the total number of pundits, socialists, columnists, and liberal bloggers that watch this, if we subtract that number from the least watched debate so far, then we will find out how few really watched it.

-Oh, and by the way, we also do how many how many uh union members are there out there?
+Oh, and by the way, we also do.

-If it it ladies and gentlemen, the number is like 900 and some odd thought.
+Ladies and gentlemen, the number is like 900 and some odd thought.

 It's entirely possible that not one real American saw the debate.

-By the time you add up the MSNBC employees, the NBC employees, the Washington punditry, and the bloggers, and the union members in this country, there might not have been one real American that watched the debate.
+By the time you add up, the MSNBC employees, the NBC employees, the Washington punditry, and the bloggers, and the union members in this country, there might not have been one real American that watched the debate.

-One million people watch.
+1 million people watching.

-Less than one million.
+Less than 1 million.

 We gave that debate more coverage yesterday and reached more people with the true perspective and reaction to it than the audience who watched it.